s-macke/CoverFS/README.md

 It is build on the principle, that the filesystem is always consistent no matter of the writing order.
 But there is no guarantee, that no data will be lost.

-Also a file system structure checking and correction tool is not implemented yet.
+Also a complete file system structure checking and correction tool is not implemented yet.
 My small test suite works, but I haven't used it much under real conditions.